D-R-A-X-E-N/Consumables/README.md

 💡Features: 💡

 🛠️ - Create and name custom consumable tracking frames, and assign buffs/consumabes to individual groups.
-Many ways to configure, with individual specs, roles, or groups for each raid.
+Many ways to configure, with individual specs, roles, or groups for each raid, and unique character profiles.

 🧃 - Every SINGLE buff in the game (Pending any missing buffs, the list of which is growing smaller by the day).